What Does a Graphic Designer Do? And How Do I Become One?

 What is graphic design?

-Graphic design is a form of communication that uses colours, shapes, images, and words to create visual content that surrounds us in many forms—namely, print and digital media.
-Effective designs communicate information that inspires and informs consumers, making it critical for any business' success.
+Graphic design is a form of communication that uses colors, shapes, images, and words to create visual content that surrounds us in many forms—namely, print and digital media.
+Effective designs communicate information in a way that inspires and informs consumers, making it a critical element for any business' success.

 Graphic designers create images and layouts for some of the following:

-• Company brand identity (logos, typography, and colour palettes)
+• Company brand identity (logos, typography, and color palettes)

 • User interfaces on apps and websites